UBC-LA-Hackathon/student-dashboard/3-Make-API-Calls.md

 ## Create your own API call
 Now that you've learned how to make a basic API call using React and `fetch`, try making a call to the `/getDiscussions` endpoint you created in the previous step, then set the `discussion` variable with the result.

+If you do this correctly, you should see a heatmap displayed on the browser.

 ## Next step
 Now you're ready to go to [Step 4: Create data visualization dashboard.](4-Create-Data-Viz-Dashboard.md)